I was Raped. Managing After-Effects Takes a Lifetime

 I am 44 years old now.
 It’s been 30 years since that rape occurred.
 There has not been one single day of my life which has not been affected by that sexual assault.
 Within the first six months after that night, I was so consumed with the rage of self-loathing and hatred that I entered into the world of violent, white supremacy to find somewhere to belong, to find some twisted sense of purpose and meaning in my life where my anger was accepted.

 I chose to take the hurt I felt, and project it outwards towards others.
 Eventually, I would disengage from that life.
-Though I no longer believed or perpetuated hateful and violent beliefs, I still hadn’t processed any of the trauma that occurred that night, and now had the added baggage to carry that I had done immense harm to others during the nearly five years I spent as neo-Nazi skinhead.
+Though I no longer believed or perpetuated hateful and violent beliefs, I still hadn’t processed any of the trauma that occurred that night, and now had the added baggage to carry that I had done immense harm to others during the nearly five years I spent as a neo-Nazi skinhead.

 To deal with her trauma, Shannon spent five years as a neo-Nazi skinhead.
 Photo: contributed